 The criteria for rating and ranking applications, and the maximum points for each Rating Factor are provided below.
 Applicants must provide responses to all four rating factors below or points will be deducted.
 The maximum number of Rating Factor points awarded under this NOFO is 100.
 Each factor has a maximum ten-page narrative limit unless otherwise specified by this NOFO.
-In addition to the Rating Factor points, applicants may receive a maximum of four additional points under the Preference Points, for a total of 104 available NOFO points.
+In addition to the Rating Factor points, applicants may receive a maximum of four additional points under the NOFO Section, Preference Points for a total of 104 available NOFO points.
 Please see the chart below.

-Rating Factors Summary
+Rating Factors Summary Points

 Capacity of Applicant and Relevant Organization Experience

-Description of expertise of Staff 20
+Description and expertise of staff 20

-Organization Experience 16
+Organization Expertise 16

 Need/Distress/Extent of the Problem

-Problem Statement 5
+Proposed Statement 7

-Highly segregated area focus 3

-Proposed Solution 7
+Proposed Solution 8

-Immediacy of Need 2

-Applicant of Funding 2
+Continued Need 4

 Soundness of Approach

 Proposed Statement of Work and Information Requirements 16

 Budget and Cost Estimates 14

 Achieving Results and Program Evaluation

-• Measurement 5
+Measurement 5

 Evaluation Plan 10

 TOTAL 100

-Preference Points - Promise Zone, Historically Black College or University (HBCU), and/or Environmental Justice +4
+Preference Points - Promise Zone, Historically Black College or University (HBCU), and/or Environmental Justice +4 Maximum Points including Rating Factor and possible Preference Points 104

-Maximum POINTS 104